Cover Date: April 1934

 Doc Savage Club

-The second item Dent may have gleamed from the fair was the basic idea for giants.
+The second item Dent may have gleamed from the fair was the basic idea to use giants as the story gimmick.
 The human giant, Robert Wadlow made a well-publicized visit to the Chicago World’s Fair.
 Wadlow stood nearly nine feet tall.
-The idea for extraordinarily large people was not a new notion.
+The idea of extraordinarily large people was not a new notion.

 July 6, 1933